dnava1/Geek-Text/readme.md

 ## Feature description

-Users can manage items in a shopping cart for immediate or future Purchase\
+Users can manage items in a shopping cart for immediate or future purchase

 API Actions:\
 -Create a shopping cart instance for a user.
 Shopping cart must belong to a user.\